tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/faq.md

 ### How do we check component health?

-The GuestProxyAgent extension instance view will report the status of the GPA and its dependencies.
-Each component's `status` value shows `RUNNING` when it is healthy.
+The GuestProxyAgent extension instance view reports the status of the GPA and its dependencies.
+Each component's `status` value shows `RUNNING` when it's healthy.

 | Component | Field |
 |--|--|